 - Module Four: Evaluate - The Value of Information

-- Final Graded Test
+- Module Five: Final Graded Quiz

 All modules are required as they provide a foundational introduction to the research process, however we recognize that research is often a non-linear and iterative process, and it may make sense for you to discuss and assign the modules in the order that best works within your course.